Panther1976/bikesharing/README.md

 The above graph shows that most riders checked out bikes for under 20 minutes.

-These number are broken down further in the graph below that reveals male riders tend to check out bikes more frequently but for a similar amount of time as female and unknown rider types.
+These numbers are broken down further in the graph below that reveals male riders tend to check out bikes more frequently but for a similar amount of time as female and unknown rider types.

 <img width="380" alt="checkout times by gender" src="https://user-images.githubusercontent.com/106631875/192701426-19081c93-7974-499c-b86f-2d8796de674a.png">